Elisa-Fabbri/Stochastic-Resonance-Simulation/README.md

 ### Creating a New Configuration File

 To create a new configuration file for the simulation, follow these guidelines:

+**Note**: The configuration file must be located in the repository folder.

 1. **Configuration Sections:**